sindresorhus/tmpin/readme.md

 # tmpin [![Build Status](https://travis-ci.org/sindresorhus/tmpin.svg?branch=master)](https://travis-ci.org/sindresorhus/tmpin)

-> Add stdin support to any CLI app that supports file input
+> Adds stdin support to any CLI app that accepts file input

 It pipes stdin to a tempfile and spawns the chosen app with the tempfile path as the first argument.